 Following breakfast, depart Ireland’s Capital traveling to County Kerry.
 En route stop in the town of Blarney to visit Blarney Castle.
 You will find the legendary Stone of Eloquence.
 Kiss it & you’ll never be lost for words again.
 Enjoy some time for shopping at Blarney Woollen Mills.
 It was bought in 1976 by a former worker has been transformed into what is perhaps the largest quality craft shop in Ireland

-Begin your morning with breakfast.
-Enjoy a superb tour of the Iveragh Peninsula, which will give you the opportunity to discover the Ring of Kerry.
-Take in spectacular scenery – mountains, peat bogs, lakes & magnificent views of the Atlantic Ocean.
-Leaving Killarney, pass through Killorglin, famous for its Puck Fair.
-Afterwards, you are headed to Glenbeigh where the cliff road affords panoramic views of the Dingle Peninsula & Dingle Bay.
-Next, arrive in the sea town of Waterville.
-Continue to Sneem Village, famous for its brightly colored houses.
-Enjoy transportation of a different kind!
-A pony and trap (also known as a Jaunting Car) help you discover areas of Killarney National Park that you might not otherwise visit.
-Relax aboard a jaunting car as your Jarvey (driver) takes you through the magnificent scenery of the National Park.
-Today, enjoy dinner on your own in one of the many restaurants or pubs in Killarney town.
+Today you can enjoy a superb tour of the Iveragh Peninsula where you will discover the Ring of Kerry.
+Taking in spectacular scenery such as mountains, peat, bogs, lakes, and magnificent views of the Atlantic Ocean.
+Leaving Killarney, you will pass through Killorglin, famous for its Puck Fair, then to Glenbeigh where the cliff road affords panoramic views of the Dingle Peninsula & Dingle Bay.
+Passing through the peat bogs one arrives at the sea town of Waterville.
+Continue to Sneem Village, famous for its brightly colored houses, before arriving back in Killarney.

 Travel northwards to Tarbert & take a short boat ride across the mouth of the river Shannon to land on Clare’s shore at Killimer.
 Travel along the coast to the Cliffs of Moher, the most majestic cliffs in Ireland which rise from the Atlantic Ocean.
 On a clear day, you can admire the Aran Islands & Connemara Mountains.
 Enjoy a tour of the Burren Region.
 The Burren is a high plateau of porous limestone situated in Northern Clare.
 The limestone is bare with no trees growing here or land covering the stone.
 The Burren is not as deserted as we believe: the cracks allow different types of flowers to grow all year round.
 The rocks hide many caves such as the Ailwee Caves.